darebalogun/SYSC3303G4/Readme.txt

 -> Reads inputs from the InputEvents test file
 -> Contains information about the current floor, destination floor, time between floors and direction of the elevator

+ElevatorSusSystemTest.java:-

+-> This file contains the ElevatorSubSystemTest class

 InputEvents.txt:-

 -> Contains test cases/requests from the FloorSubsystem for the ElevatorSubSystem